 - 1. Be on time and stand off the roadway while waiting for the bus.
 Students are expected to adhere to bus rules on conduct at all designed bus stops. - 2.
 When crossing the roadway, be sure that the road is clear of traffic in both directions.
 Students shall cross the roadway ten (10) feet in front of the bus so that the driver can observe the student at all times. - 3.
 Follow all directions given by the driver. - 4.
 Remain in the bus seat at all times until departure at an assigned stop.
 The bus driver may assign seats when necessary to maintain order. - 5.
 Use ordinary quiet conversation and classroom conduct.
 While the bus is stopped for railroad crossings, students should remain silent. - 6.
 Do not talk to or distract the driver while the bus is in operation. - 7.
 Refrain from foul language or racial slurs. - 8.
 Keep hands, feet, arms and head to yourself and inside the bus at all times. - 9.
 Do not throw paper or other rubbish on the floor or otherwise litter, mark, deface, or damage any part of the bus. - 10.
 Do not throw any objects from the bus. - 11.
 Do not tamper with the emergency exit. - 12.
 Gum chewing, eating, drinking, and/or smoking are prohibited on the school bus. - 13.
 Balloons, any sharp instrument, weapon on any type, glass containers, animals or pets, large band instruments, skateboards, or other potentially hazardous objects are prohibited on the school bus.
 The only approved exception is band instruments that can be placed under the bus seat. - 14.
-Keep small objects, books, or toys that are loose off the floor.
+Keep small objects such as balls, books, or toys that are loose off the floor.
 These could get underfoot and cause passengers to trip or fall.
+Sports equipment must be placed in an equipment bag at all times.
+Equipment bags must be stored under the bus seat.